How partial shutdown of U.S. government could play out

 If he chose the latter, putting his personal stamp on the shutdown, Congress might then move to override his veto, but that would take a two-thirds vote in both the Senate and the House, a challenging hurdle for lawmakers.

-Reporting by Kevin Drawbaugh and David Morgan; Editing by Richard Chang
+Reporting by Kevin Drawbaugh and David Morgan; Editing by Richard Chang and Bill Trott